Erick0726/MetricTesting/README.md

 3. Calculate association scores using cosine similarity.
 4. Calculate WEAT score with the difference of summation for every association for each target word.

-To run the WEAT test for the Word2Vec metric, download the file from this link and put the GoogleNews-vectors-negative300.bin file in the same folder as the weat.py file: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/view?usp=sharing&resourcekey=0-wjGZdNAUop6WykTtMip30g
+To run the WEAT test for the Word2Vec model, download the file from this link and put the GoogleNews-vectors-negative300.bin file in the same folder as the weat.py file: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/view?usp=sharing&resourcekey=0-wjGZdNAUop6WykTtMip30g

 ---